streeg/pseudo-os/README.md

 - SJF: Shortest Job First
 - RR: Round Robin (with quantum = 2)

-The process management module should read from the standard input a list of processes with their arrival times and duration, and a table containing the values ​​for the following metrics:
+The process management module should read from the standard input a list of processes with their arrival times and duration, and a table containing the values for the following metrics:

 - Average total process execution time - turnaround;
 - Average response time;